kostadindev/knowledge-base-builder/README.md

 ---

 ## 🧪 Upcoming Enhancements
-- [x] Add support for other large language models (GPT-4o, Claude 3.7)
 - [ ] Add support for other data sources (Google Drive, LinkedIn)
-- [ ] Support knowledge base to vector DB (e.g., Pinecone, Chroma)
+- [ ] Support conversion from knowledge base to vector DB (e.g., Pinecone, Chroma)
-- [ ] Create configuration file for easier customization
 - [ ] Implement additional async processing for better performance
+- [ ] Improve performance of the logarithmic-depth parallel merge tree with a concurrency-limited semaphore

 ---